petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-3-deploying-liferay/liferay-saas-and-clarity.md

 ---
 # Liferay SaaS and Clarity

-Clarity can choose from the three deployment options (i.e. Liferay SaaS, Liferay PaaS, and Liferay Self-Hosted).
+Clarity can choose from the three deployment options previously mentioned.
 Some businesses may prefer to have exclusive control over their technology stack or to keep their data on-premises.
 Others may prefer to leverage SaaS tools to be able to focus on their core business.
 After a number of years of piecing together different systems and solutions, Clarity is ready to simplify their approach by choosing Liferay SaaS.

 At a high level: